Official Government Website

 Invoice Process

-Once an applicant has been awarded a grant, DEQ will work with the facility to enter into a sub-award.
-CAFO Improvement projects will be reimbursed regularly after the facility submits an invoice to DEQ for payment.
-An invoice template will be provided with the sub-award contract.
-This template will have the approved budget column populated with information from the submitted budget.
+Once an applicant is awarded a grant, DEQ will work with the facility to enter into a subaward.
+CAFO improvement projects will be reimbursed regularly after the facility submits an invoice to DEQ for payment.
+DEQ and the applicant will use the new software platform for invoice submittal and payment.
+Receipts must be uploaded through the applicant portal to process a payment request.
+Invoices must be legible and organized to show how a particular payment request aligns with the project work plan.

 This accordion will not appear on the screen